Sneaky Links: Dating After Dark: Format

-Sneaky Links: Dating After Dark is a dating experiment bringing a group of not-quite-so-single daters who check into the Sneaky Links Motel with their casual flings to discover if they are meant to be, or just getting in the way of finding long-lasting love.
-Dating expert Spicy Mari is there to help the contestants navigate the many stages of their situationships.
-Six contestants check into the motel.
-One-by-one, one of their sneaky links will also check in.
-Six contestants also arrive as late check ins.
+Sneaky Links: Dating After Dark is a reality dating series where many of the contestants are each other's "sneaky links", or casual flings, who are meant to "discover if they are meant to be, or just getting in the way of finding long-lasting love".

-Throughout the experiment, the contestants will regularly meet with Chloe and Spicy Mari for “Link Lowdowns,” where they’ll have tough conversations about their progress.
-With her expert eye, Spicy Mari will use these discussions and her observations of the singles throughout their stay to assess when a guest has gotten everything they can out of the process and tell them it’s time to check out of the Sneaky Links motel.
+The contestants regularly meet with Chloe and Spicy Mari for "Link Lowdowns", where they have frank conversations about their progress.
+Spicy Mari uses these discussions and her observations of the singles throughout their stay to assess when a guest has gotten everything they can out of the process, and tells them when it is time to check out of the Sneaky Links motel.

-While at the motel, the guests and their respective sneaky links will participate in activities designed to test their compatibility and push them to think about long-term commitments instead of always keeping things casual.
-Through challenges and dates, each single must decide whether to deepen their connection with their sneaky link, explore new romantic possibilities, or leave the motel single.
-Soon after their arrival, the motel guests are granted “overnight phone privileges,” meaning they’re given the ability to call any other guest in order to arrange a late-night linkup.
-These contestants must explore whether they will fall back into old patterns or choose to evolve.
-In the end, each member of the remaining couples must decide if they’d like to check out together through the lobby and hard-launch their relationship in the real world, or leave alone, sneaking out the side door one final time.
+While at the motel, the guests and their respective sneaky links participate in activities designed to test their compatibility and push them to think about long-term commitment instead of keeping things casual.
+Through challenges and dates, each single must decide whether to deepen the connection with their sneaky link, explore new romantic possibilities, or leave the motel single.
+Soon after their arrival, the guests are granted "overnight phone privileges", allowing them to call any other guest to arrange a late-night meeting.
+The contestants must consider whether they will fall back into old patterns or choose to evolve.
+In the end, each member of the remaining couples must decide whether to check out together through the lobby and make their relationship public, or leave alone.